Borah Wheel for Jeep Wrangler JL & Jeep Gladiator

 The JL Borah wheel is available in a number of customizable configurations with either a fully-functional Beadlock Ring for running very low tire pressure off-road, a Protection Ring designed for street use as well as additional wheel protection off-road, or no ring for a simple, minimalist look.
 Both the Beadlock and Protection Rings are interchangeable, giving you the flexibility to run a Protection Ring on the street or upgrade to a functional Beadlock Ring for off-road use.

-The JL Borah is available now in either an Onyx or Satin Black finish – Onyx/Machined, Galaxy Black and Galaxy Black/Machined are all coming soon!
+The JL Borah is available in either an Onyx, Satin Black or Galaxy Black painted finish.
 The optional Beadlock Ring and Protection ring are both available in a silver or onyx finish that can easily be painted for a truly customized appearance.

 Off Road Use Only: The Borah wheel with the Beadlock Ring installed is DOT compliant but that does not necessarily mean that they are 50-state legal for street use.
 Check state and local restrictions on beadlock installation and use BEFORE ordering.
 Beadlock wheels must be properly installed and require routine maintenance.
 As a general policy, AEV recommends that beadlock wheels are used for off-road purposes only.